 One way is to opt for a good mid-range mobile phone – these are now far more capable and it's possible to get features more typically found in high-end handsets – such as dual cameras and large displays, for a fraction of the cost.

 But if you are determined to buy the best, you can avoid paying a premium by simply waiting it out.
 When new phones are released you'll usually find the predecessor discount in price, and often quite heavily.
 For example, Samsung's popular Galaxy S8 became available for about half the original price just over a year after launch, and importantly, saw a significant drop when the Galaxy S9 was released.
 It's often the case that last year's flagship model will still be better than a brand new mid-range handset.

-As well as using our in-depth mobile phone reviews to check a potential purchase, browse the best current bargains in our guide to the best Sim-free mobile phone deals.
+As well as using our in-depth mobile phone reviews to check a potential purchase, browse the best current bargains in our guide to the best mobile phone deals.